 Transform Reuben Sandwiches into a delicious, hot, gooey loaf of bread stuffed with corned beef and sauerkraut.
+This simple finger food is easy to put together.
 Enjoy as a meal or party food!

 I find it unappetizing to use the word "loaf" when describing food, bread being the exception.
 I, along with the girls who attended my blog party last month, pondered long and hard about what word might be a good replacement in this instance.
 Even the slightest of negative connotations should not surround the word "Reuben."
 By the end of the night, our Reuben Loaf had turned into Reuben Braid.
 Still not perfect, but better.
 So, allow me to introduce you to one of my favorite new foods, the delicious Reuben Braid.